 Aside from this, the task assignment features Fluix has let you assign specific tasks to individuals or teams within your process.
 This facilitates the mapping of responsibilities and helps in visualizing the flow of tasks through the organization.

-Want to Start Automating Your Workflows and Processes?
+Want To Start Automating Your Workflows And Processes?

 Let us show you how you can do it quickly in Fluix